carlosmaniero/pygamii/docs/tutorial/create_objects.md

-To create an object, we need import the Object class inside `pygamii.objects` package.
+To create an object, import the Object class inside `pygamii.objects` package.
 We will create an object called ball, this will be contains 1x1 chars, will be red and your character will be an asterisk.

-Create an file called `objects.py' for it.
+Create an file called `objects.py` for it.

 ## Create a ball Object
 ```py